camunda/camunda-platform/README.md

 # Camunda Platform 8

-This repository contains links to Camunda Platform 8 resources, the offical release artifacts and a [docker-compose.yaml](docker-compose.yaml) file for local development.
-For production setups we recommend to use our [helm charts](https://docs.camunda.io/docs/self-managed/platform-deployment/kubernetes-helm/).
+This repository contains links to Camunda Platform 8 resources, the offical release artifacts (binaries), and supporting config files for running Docker Compose as a local development option.

+:warning: **Docker Compose is only recommended for local development.** :warning:

+For more information about Self-Managed, including additional development installation options, see our [documentation](https://docs.camunda.io/docs/next/self-managed/about-self-managed/).

+For production setups we recommend using [Helm charts](https://docs.camunda.io/docs/self-managed/platform-deployment/kubernetes-helm/) which can be found at [helm.camunda.io](https://helm.camunda.io/).

+## Links to additional Camunda Platform 8 repos and assets

 - [Documentation](https://docs.camunda.io)
 - [Camunda Platform SaaS](https://camunda.io)